metzmitchell/rowan-remodeler-playbook/docs/14-sales-strategies/sales-questions.md

+---
+title: "Sales Discovery Questions"
-# Ask these questions during the sales process
+description: "A list of critical questions to ask during the sales process to improve client data and qualification."

-Status: Sales Strategies
+tags: ["sales", "template", "active"]
+last_updated: "2025-12-18"
+---

+# Sales Discovery Questions

 Consider adding these fields to your CRM as well for better client/prospect data storage.